sous-chefs/rvm/README.md

 Action    |Description                   |Default
 ----------|------------------------------|-------
-create    |Creates a new gemset in a given RVM ruby.
-See [RVM gemsets/creating][rvm_create_gemset] for more details. |Yes update    |Update all gems installed to the gemset in a given RVM ruby. |
+create    |Creates a new gemset in a given RVM Ruby.
+See [RVM gemsets/creating][rvm_create_gemset] for more details. |Yes update    |Update all gems installed to the gemset in a given RVM Ruby. |
-empty     |Remove all gems installed to the gemset in a given RVM ruby.
+empty     |Remove all gems installed to the gemset in a given RVM Ruby.
 See [RVM gemsets/emptying][rvm_empty_gemset] for more details. |
-delete    |Delete gemset from the given RVM ruby.
+delete    |Delete gemset from the given RVM Ruby.
 See [RVM gemsets/deleting][rvm_delete_gemset] for more details. |

 ### Attributes

 Attribute   |Description |Default value
 ------------|------------|-------------
-gemset      |**Name attribute:**  Either a fully qualified RVM ruby string containing a gemset or a bare gemset name.
-If only the gemset name is given, then the `ruby_string` attribute must be used to indicate which RVM ruby to target. |`nil` ruby_string |A fully qualified RVM ruby string that should not contain a gemset.
-See the section *RVM Ruby Strings* for more details. |`nil`
+gemset      |**Name attribute:**  Either an RVM Ruby string containing a gemset or a bare gemset name.
+If only the gemset name is given, then the `ruby_string` attribute must be used to indicate which RVM Ruby to target. |`nil` ruby_string |An RVM Ruby string that should not contain a gemset. |`nil` user        |A users's isolated RVM installation on which to apply an action.
+The default value of `nil` denotes a system-wide RVM installation is being targeted. **Note:** if specified, the user must already exist. |`nil`

 ### Examples